 You are able to use a digital camera, but before taking any photographs, you have to purchase a photographic licence.
 Some documents cannot be photographed because they are fragile and easily damaged.
 The photographs must be for your own use or for research purposes.

 If you wish to publish images, you must contact the Office, and they will contact the owner of the document for permission, or assist you in contacting them for yourself.
 You will infringe copyright laws if you do not seek permission before publishing an item.

 You are able to take photocopies, but restrictions apply because of copyright laws and because some documents are fragile.
 The Office makes a charge for this service.

 You are able to use your own laptop in North Devon Record Office, but must keep your laptop bag in the lockers provided.
 Power points are provided next to microfiche readers and under the tables in the search-room.

 If you are attempting to read ink that has badly faded, the Office provides an ultraviolet lamp.

 The building is fully accessible, having a lift and a disabled toilet.
 A hearing loop is operational in the searchroom.

 A refreshment area is situated in the foyer area of the Office, where you are free to eat your own food.

-The Archives is not a member of the CARN (County Archive Research Network), so you will have to register for a South West Heritage Trust reader's ticket, which are valid for four years.
+The Archive is not a member of the CARN (County Archive Research Network), so you will have to register for a South West Heritage Trust reader's ticket, which are valid for four years.
 To obtain a ticket, you will have to bring identification containing your name, address and signature with you when you first visit.
 Tickets are also valid at Somerset Archives and Local Studies and Devon Archives and Local Studies.